Cacti/plugin_thold/README.md

 * feature: Allow command execution on Threshold breaches and restoral events
 * feature: Add per threshold email body for alert and warning messages
 * feature: Allow threshold actions to be hooked by other plugins
+* issue#95: Display duration count in days:hr:min:sec for triggered thold alarms and warnings
 * issue#207: Errors when attempting to save a Threshold
 * issue#210: Disabled Thresholds appear in breach/trigger filters
 * issue#211: Site filtering does not work without another filter selected